Clutter or Self-Control, Order or Disorder?

 When we allow our homes, relationships, finances, spiritual disciplines, or work to get messy or disorganized, we aren't doing ourselves any favors.

 We can't control all areas of disorder in our lives.
-Sometimes life's transitions such as moving cause necessary chaos.
-And sometimes God interrupts our days for His purposes.
+Sometimes life's transitions, such as moving, cause necessary chaos.
+And sometimes God interrupts our plans for His purposes.
+(See Divine Detours.)

 But when we do our work for the Lord, we must prioritize important things and deny selfish or lazy attitudes (Colossians 3:23).